 - All awarded students must complete the Responsible Conduct of Research (CITI) training.
 Inclusion of the CITI RCR completion certificate will be required for each proposal.
-The

-Student Research Office will provide training information to the awardees.
 Proposals will not be awarded if the training is not completed.
 Information about accessing CITI RCR training can be found here. - All applications must indicate whether an IRB, IACUC, or Biosafety Review is required for completion of research.
-Awards will be withdrawn if IRB, IACUC, or Biosafety certification is not completed within 30 days of award acceptance. - Submit a final report at the end of the grant period (May 1st, 2023) via InfoReady.
-Students will receive emails from InfoReady with instructions on how to complete this final report.
-Failure to complete the report will result in faculty ineligibility for URG funds for one year and retrieval of funds. - Participate during the Days of Discovery in Spring 2023.
+Awards will be withdrawn if IRB, IACUC, or Biosafety certification is not completed within 30 days of award acceptance. - Present their research during the Days of Discovery in Spring 2024.